INFPs are often described for their forgetfulness or absent-mindedness. “Floaty and clumsy,” as one might say.

 How to Reduce INFP Forgetfulness

-Now, INFPs seem forgetful because they have less attention focused on their surroundings.
+Now, INFPs seem forgetful because they focus less on their surroundings.
 To avoid these, here are some tips to fix it.

 1. Build habits of keeping your belongings in one place.